Hackinator07/thebirdiebriefing.github.io/src/data/articles/cpkc-womens-open-2025.md

           - "CBS: 3:00 PM - 5:00 PM"
 ---

-The 51st CPKC Women's Open doesn't just look like a major, it feels like one.
+The 51st CPKC Women's Open doesn't just look like a major, it feels like it.
 The field would pass for one in any corner of the golf world.
 156 players are here, six of them sitting in the Rolex top 10, and every one chasing a slice of $2.75 million and the chance to carve their name on the open trophy.

 **The Venue**